cross-seed/cross-seed.org/docs/tutorials/unraid.md

 ## Installation

-To install in Unraid, the easiest setup will be to use the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/) app.
-Once the app is installed, go to the **App** tab and search for `cross-seed`.
+To install in unRAID, the easiest setup will be to use the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/) app (Apps section in the unRAID WebUI).
+Go to the **Apps** tab and search for `cross-seed`.
+We have an official container now, which is under "ambipro's Repository".
 Click on the "Install" button.
 This will take you to the template configuration.

 ## Configuration